iamiota/kiwi-event/README.md

 - 'event': an event name.
 - 'handler': a callback function.

-Register for an event, the return value is a unique key, you could use the ```off``` method to cancel the monitor
+Register for an event, the return value is a unique key, you could use the ```off``` method to cancel the listener

 ***